LXJS/training-koa/02-hello-world/README.md

 - `Content-Length`: `11`
 - `Content-Type`: `text/plain; charset=utf-8`

-> Hint: Koa sets these headers for you!
+> Hint: Koa sets these headers for you with strings!